Klus3kk/Project-Euler/README.md

 # Project-Euler
-The answers to the Project Euler problems.
+Here are all the answers to the Project Euler problems.